-5.1 ApplicationRepository portType
+5.3 ApplicationRepository portType

 The ApplicationRepository is a WS-Resource which represents an implementation of the ACS repository.
-This section describes about the Resource Properties, Operations and other requirements that this portType must support.
+This section describes the Resource Properties, operations, faults and other requirements that this portType MUST support.
+Faults defined in this section are extended from wsrf-bf:BaseFaultType, which is defined in the WS-BaseFaults specification [WS-BaseFaults].

-5.1.1 Resource Properties
+5.3.1 Resource Properties